 Banque Degroof Petercam Luxembourg S.A. is a Luxembourg registered public limited liability company.
 It was incorporated in Luxembourg on 29 January 1987 for an unlimited period, under the name Banque Degroof Luxembourg S.A.
-It is headquartered at L-2453 Luxembourg, 12, Rue Eugène Ruppert, and has performed banking activities since its incorporation.
+Its registered office is located at L-2453 Luxembourg, 12, Rue Eugène Ruppert, and it has performed banking activities since its incorporation.